Adrián Diz

-Adrián Arturo Diz Pe (born 4 March 1994) is a Cuban professional footballer who plays as a defender for USL Championship club Indy Eleven.
+Adrián Arturo Diz Pe (born 4 March 1994) is a Cuban professional footballer who plays as a defender for USL Championship club Hartford Athletic.

 Club career

-A tall central defender, he played for local teams Las Tunas and Ciudad de la Habana.
+A tall central defender, Diz played for local teams Las Tunas and Ciudad de la Habana.
 After a friendly match in Cuba, Mexican side Santos Laguna agreed to sign four Cuban players for the 2016 Apertura season, with Diz being one of them.
 He however had reportedly disappeared in February 2016.

 On 17 March 2021, Diz joined USL Championship side Rio Grande Valley FC.

 Diz signed with USL Championship club FC Tulsa on 26 January 2022.

 Diz was transferred to Indy Eleven on March 1, 2023.
 The terms and the transfer fee were not disclosed.
+Diz made 31 league appearances in the 2023 USL Championship season, scoring three goals.
+Diz remained with the club for the 2024 season, making 33 total appearances and scoring one goal, earning two league Team of the Week selections.
+Diz helped Indy Eleven reach a historic semifinal in the U.S. Open Cup, defeating Major League Soccer (MLS) side Atlanta United FC in the process.
+Indy Eleven initially announced that Diz would remain with the club for a third consecutive season on 20 November 2024, but on 27 January 2025, his transfer to fellow USL Championship side Hartford Athletic was announced ahead of the 2025 season.

 International career

 Diz has played in London 2012 Olympic qualifying tournament, 2011 Pan American Games, 2011 CONCACAF U-17 Championship, 2013 CONCACAF U-20 Championship, 2013 FIFA U-20 World Cup, 2012 Caribbean Cup and the 2014 Central American and Caribbean Games.

 He made his international debut for Cuba in a June 2012 FIFA World Cup qualification match against Panama and has earned a total of 13 caps, scoring no goals.
 He represented his country in three FIFA World Cup qualifying matches, and played at five CONCACAF Gold Cup final tournaments.